Updated December 7, 2020

 Are there exemptions for healthcare providers?

 Yes, healthcare providers may be exempted from EPSL and EFMLA benefits by their employers.
-A “healthcare provider” includes any person employed at any of the following:
+A “healthcare provider” includes:

 The DOL encourages employers to be judicious in applying the healthcare provider exemption.
 For instance, an employer may decide that its employees are exempted from EPSL or EFMLA leave for caring for a family member, but choose to provide EPSL in the case of an employee’s own COVID-19 illness.